ahoracek1/MSDS6306_CaseStudyI/Paper/MSDS6306_CaseStudyI_Final_Rev2.md

 ####Answer 4:
 #####Histogram Plot
-The overlapping histgrams indicate the distributions are right skewed.
+The histograms indicate the GDP distributions for each Income Group are right skewed.
 A log transformation is in order.
 See the next transformed plots for further analysis.

 ```r
 print(Histogram1)